 HOW TO DESIGN VACUUM FORMED TRAYS

-Whilst it is possible to source vacuum formed trays with standard cavities, the real benefits of using vacuum formed trays/inserts comes through the range of customized options available.
+While it is possible to source vacuum-formed trays with standard cavities, the real benefits of using vacuum-formed trays/inserts come through the range of customized options available.

-Tray Stacking allows for tray to stack with no load on electronic components and parts.
-This is usually done with 180 degree rotational stacking or with 90 degree rotation.
+Tray Stacking allows for the tray to stack with no load on electronic components and parts.
+This is usually done with 180 degree rotational stacking or with 90-degree rotation.
 Undercuts can also be used for stacking if rotation is not an option.

-Use of different material colors can also to tie in with your company’s branding, whilst also helping to distinguish between similar components, batches or items.
+The use of different material colors can also tie in with your company’s branding while also helping to distinguish between similar components, batches, or items.

-This can also be achieved through additional molding of instructions or part numbers (something which can also be achieved with labeling too).
+This can also be achieved through additional molding of instructions or part numbers (something which can also be achieved with labeling).

-Finally, it is possible to create anti static trays by using ESD safe material.
-These are a great solution for the safe handling and storage of electronics.
+Finally, it is possible to create anti-static trays using ESD-safe material.
+These are an excellent solution for the safe handling and storage of electronics.

 Material Selection is a key decision when specifying a tray.
 Key variables when choosing a material include, ESD requirements, impact resistance, budgetary constraints, operating temperature, chemical resistance, cleanliness with regard to applied coatings, clarity (clear vs. opaque), color, and sealing technique if applicable.

 - Chemical Resistance